Sheepydaniel/ml-inference-benchmark-suite/README.md

 # ML Inference Benchmark Suite

-A reproducible benchmarking project for measuring machine learning inference latency, throughput, batching behavior, and deployment overhead across local Python inference and FastAPI model serving.
+A small benchmarking project for measuring inference latency, throughput, batching behavior, and API-serving overhead in machine learning systems.

-## Motivation

-Training a machine learning model is only one part of building a useful ML system.
-Once a model is deployed, the system also needs to be fast, reliable, reproducible, and easy to evaluate.
-This project explores the systems side of ML by benchmarking how different inference setups affect real-world performance.

-The project compares local model inference against API-based serving and measures practical metrics such as p95 latency, p99 latency, throughput, and batching performance.

-## System Overview
+## Overview

+This project compares different ways of running inference for a trained machine learning model.
+The goal is to understand how deployment choices affect real system performance, not just model accuracy.

+The current benchmark uses a smart-irrigation classification model and compares:

+1. Local Python inference
+2. FastAPI-based model serving
+3. Batch inference across multiple input sizes

+The benchmark records latency and throughput metrics, then generates figures for easier comparison.

+## Why This Project

+In many ML projects, the focus is on training a model and reporting accuracy.
+In practice, deployment introduces a different set of problems: response time, throughput, reproducibility, serving overhead, and reliability under repeated requests.

+This project is meant to study those engineering tradeoffs in a simple, reproducible setting.

+## Model Task

-This project uses a synthetic smart-irrigation classification task based on environmental sensor-style features:
+The model predicts whether a crop needs irrigation based on environmental features:

 * Soil moisture
 * Temperature